THE BASICS: WHAT IS AN AUDIO INTERFACE?

 ADVANTAGES OF AN AUDIO INTERFACE.

-On the other hand, a standard audio-interface would accept at least 2 microphone inputs.
-This will allow you to record 2 microphones on 2 distinct channels at the same time.
-Other models have 4 inputs or even 10 inputs so it’s really your choice what you want to pick.
-A standard audio-interface will have at least 1 headphone port, but if you want you can easily purchase one with 2 headphone ports instead.
-Another great advantage for using an audio-interface is the quality of the recording; sound cards don’t need to be compact so better converters are used instead allowing for a more pristine sound.
+On the other hand, a standard audio interface would accept at least two microphone inputs.
+This will allow you to record two microphones on two distinct channels at the same time.
+Other models have four inputs or even 10 inputs so it’s really your choice what you want to pick.
+A standard audio interface will have at least 1 headphone port, but if you want, you can easily purchase one with two headphone ports instead.
+Another great advantage of using an audio interface is the quality of the recording; sound cards don’t need to be compact, so better converters are used instead, allowing for a more pristine sound.
 Another great selling point of this type of system is that XLR mics are always of better quality because they are most of the time aimed for professional use.

 Conclusion and what I recommend!

-For any serious application, a sound-card will always be a more effective approach.
-It will produce a better sound and you will always get a lot of versatility using it.
-In the next article, I will share with you which audio-interface would be the best option for your setup, how to make a choice, and how not to spend a lot of cash on one.
+For any serious application, a sound card will always be a more practical approach.
+It will produce a better sound, and you will always have a lot of versatility when using it.
+In the next article, I will share with you which audio interface would be the best option for your setup, how to make a choice, and how not to spend a lot of cash on one.

 Comments